 Cypress Hill III: Temple Of Boom can be enjoyed all the way through even if you’re not already a fan of their music.
 B-Real’s nasal, high-pitched vocal style laid on top of the heavier, darker instrumentals provide a remarkable sonic contrast.

 Although the group was experiencing inner turmoil during the making of Temple Of Boom, it marks an important time in their history as a group, which is reflected in the sound of the music.

 Cypress Hill’s versatile music has bridged genre gaps and inspired other artists to do the same.
 The darker mood of this record might not appeal to everyone but if you enjoy darker music, Temple Of Boom definitely deserves a spot in your music library.

 Stand out tracks include: “Throw Your Set In The Air”, “Illusions”, “Boom Biddy Bye Bye”, and “No Rest For The Wicked”.

 In The Words Of Biggie Smalls – “If You Don’t Know, Now You Know”

 We did our best to include a wide range of styles within the genre and we hope you enjoyed browsing through our list!
-Which one of the 27 highly influential 90s Hip Hop Albums are you the most excited to listen to or add to your collection?
+Which one of the 90s Hip Hop albums here are you going to listen to or add to your collection?

 Let us know by leaving a comment below, we’d love to hear from you!
-What are some of your favorites from the so-called Golden Era?
-Would you add it to this list?
+Do you have any personal favorites from the so-called Golden Era that you would you add to this list?